boxboat-github-practice/gh-migration-scripting/README.md

 # gh-migration-scripting

-place to hold scripting related to gh migrations
+Please refer to the nested directories README.md files for information related to running these scripts.